themithy/react-design-patterns/README.md

 In the *builder pattern* the construction of an object, or even a composite, is done in multiple steps, for example while chunks of data arrive.
-It should the `toElement` function to return the final element.
+It should call the `toElement` function to return the final element.

 ```